 Type on the Onscreen Keyboard on Your Surface

-There’s a free keyboard built into every Surface: the onscreen keyboard, also called the virtual or glass keyboard.
-(Microsoft’s menus sometimes refer to the onscreen keyboard as the Touch keyboard, not to be confused with the Surface’s Touch keyboard cover.)
+But whether or not you own a keyboard, you can use the free keyboard built into every Surface: the onscreen keyboard, also called the virtual or glass keyboard.

 The onscreen keyboard will never outperform a real keyboard for speed.
 But with practice, your typing speed will improve.

-If you’ve attached your Touch or Type keyboard, the onscreen keyboard stays hidden.
+If you’ve attached your Touch or Type Cover keyboards, the onscreen keyboard stays hidden.
 But when your keyboard is detached or folded behind your Surface, the onscreen keyboard is ready for action.

 The Windows desktop isn’t as friendly, unfortunately; tapping in a text box doesn’t automatically summon the onscreen keyboard.
-You must manually summon the keyboard by tapping the keyboard icon on the taskbar along the desktop’s bottom edge.
+You must manually summon the keyboard by tapping the desktop’s keyboard icon (shown in the margin) on the taskbar along the bottom edge.

 The keyboard looks and behaves much like a real keyboard, with many of the same keys.
 Position your fingers over the keys the best you can and start typing.
 As you type, the letters appear onscreen.